Alanthink/blog/_posts/2019-05-01-ts-infintie-mdp.md

 In this post, I will present how to bound the regret in an infinite undiscounted Markov Decision Process (MDP) using some appropriate policy.
 Note that recently MDP has become the most famous model-based model to handle reinforcement learning problems.

 To warm up, I will first go over the basic settings which I am currently talking about.
 Then I will introduce the general schema of Thompson Sampling algorithm.
 Finally, I will describe the policy which I am going to use and present the theoretical guarantee of this policy.
-The last part will be deferred to the next post.
+The last part will be deferred to the following posts.

 ## Basic settings